MegaMek/megamek.github.io/README.md

 ### FAQ

-FAQ information is kept in YAML folders with a `question` and `answer` field for each item.
+FAQ information is kept in YAML files in the `_data/faq` directory.
+Each file includes `question` and `answer` fields for each item.
 Currently there are three different categories of technical, unit, and miscellaneous.
 If these categories are changed/expanded, the `faq.html` file will require editing to accomodate the new categories.

 ### New Pages

-To create new pages, add a markdown file to the root directory with the same front matter that is currently in the `play.md` file.
+To create new pages, add a markdown file to the root or `wiki` directory with the same front matter that is currently in the `play.md` file.
 Layout should remain "info_page" and the title should be unique.
 A splash image from the `assets/images` directory is optional.

-To add this to the top navbar, you need to edit the `menu-pages.csv` file in the `_data` directory.
+To add this page to the top navbar, you need to edit the `menu-pages.csv` file in the `_data` directory.
 The name provided must match the title given in the front matter and the address should point to a file of the same name but with an html rather than md suffix.

 ### New Screenshots